arkas7304/ARM-PPU/systemverilog3-8.md

 11. '{'{3{4,5}},'{3{4,5}}} == '{2{'{3{4,5}}}}
 12. no of different dimension = no of ' -
   a.   innermost elements - fastest dimension count. outer most slowest dimension count.
-  b.   outermost single ', next no of ' =  count of slowest dimensions-> then next slower so on - till repatation allowed or last but one dimension.
+  b.   outermost single ', next no of ' =  count of slowest dimensions-> then next faster so on - till repatation allowed or last but one(fastest) dimension.
 14. literal must have constant expression. must have type. prefix or casting/assignment. context only.
 15.  array lietral may be dict as well. index or type as key.
 16.  c data types but c: 4 bytes longint 8 bytes. float -> shortreal